 my-project ├── Cargo.toml ├── my_project │ ├── __init__.py │ ├── my_project.pyi │ ├── other_python_file.py │ └── py.typed ├── pyproject.toml ├── Readme.md └── src └── lib.rs

-Let's go a little bit more into details on the files inside the package folder.
+Let's go a little bit more into detail regarding the files inside the package folder.

 As we now specify our own package content, we have to provide the

 __init__.py file, so the folder is treated as a package and we can import things from it.
-We can always use the same content that the Maturin creates for us if we do not specify a python source folder.
+We can always use the same content that Maturin creates for us if we do not specify a Python source folder.
 For PyO3 bindings it would be:

 from .my_project import *